Zoning Bylaw Update

 Align Zoning Bylaw with City Plan

-City Plan: Nanaimo Reimagined was adopted in 2022 and sets the City’s overall direction and long-term vision.
+City Plan: Nanaimo Reimagined (City Plan) was adopted in 2022 and is the City’s strategic planning document, that provides direction for the coming 25 years on land use, Truth and Reconciliation, climate adaptation, health and wellness, diversity, accessibility and inclusion, economic prosperity, sustainable living, and more.
 The Zoning Bylaw Update will review existing zoning for alignment with City Plan policies.

 Residential Zoning for Housing